3komma3volt/iSpindelVisualizer/readme.md

 The iSpindel Visualizer has now a installer for the tables.

 1. Configure the database connection in **configuration.php**.

+2. Optionally, set the value of `REDUCED_DATA_POINTS` in **configuration.php**.
+This determines the number of data points displayed in the chart to make it more readable.
+It applies generally to all spindles.
+Set to 0 to display all data.

-2. Open the URL with `/install.php` to create the tables.
+3. Open the URL with `/install.php` to create the tables.

 ## Usage